Have you ever wondered about those huge holes in the ground we call “landfills”, that keep filling up with SO MUCH ‘STUFF’ every single week?

 We can change this!
 If we view waste as a valuable resource, we can design it out and avoid waste and pollution from the outset.

 Let’s design things so that they can be reused, repaired and remanufactured.
 This is where the ‘Right to Repair’ movement comes in – we should be able to repair phones and appliances in an easy and cost effective way.
 Packaging should be easily recycled or able to be given back to the manufacturer to reprocess.
 Maybe we should lease things like light bulbs or washing machines so that the ownership remains with the manufacturer and they take the items back to repair or remanufactured when they are finished with or broken.

-3. Regenerate natural systems
+3. Regenerate natrual systems

-It’s time to move beyond protecting papatuanuku!
+It’s time to move beyond just protecting the earth!
 We need to improve and regenerate our precious place.
 Papatūānuku does not recognise the concept of waste, everything is part of a cycle.
 A tree falls in the forest – it becomes a home for microbes and worms and feeds for the surrounding forest.
 We need to return nutrients to the soil and other ecosystems – restore our natural resources.